microfeed/microfeed/README.md

 * a personal website with custom links (e.g., [wenbin.org](https://www.wenbin.org/))
 * a content curation feed of external urls
 * a marketing site with updates and press coverage (e.g., [microfeed.org](https://www.microfeed.org/))
+* a headless cms with a GUI dashboard and a public json feed (e.g., [microfeed.org/json](https://www.microfeed.org/json/))
 * ...

 microfeed uses Cloudflare [Pages](https://pages.cloudflare.com/) to host and run the code,